Twingate-Labs/tg-group-profile-manager/docs/SCHEMA.md

 ## Profile configuration schema
 The schema consists of an object with the following properties:
 - _profiles_: List of Object, where each Object defines a Profile
+- _groupPermissions_: Dictionary, where each key is a group name and value is a requisite group name for being able to select it. _Optional_.

 ### Profile:
 This object defines a single profile